Letztes Update: 02. Oktober 2025

 Antwort der Redaktion

-While age can influence marathon performance, it's not the only factor.
-Training, experience, and physical condition play significant roles.
-Many runners find that their performance improves with age, as they gain more experience and endurance.
+Age can influence marathon performance, but it's not the only factor.
+Training, experience, and physical conditioning play significant roles.
+While younger runners might have more energy, older runners often have the advantage of experience and mental resilience.

 Last updated 3 mins ago